Tuesday, November 19, 2013

 Ok.
 What's going on.
 We want some meat.
 I like to use cows.
 Get the most expensive cow mince you can find, if you get the cheapest, you're not allowed to make this sauce.
 You'll be eating cow eyelids mixed with cow lips, and ears that've only listening to the screams of fellow cows.
 So there, eat the inside of your cow which never knew about that stuff.
 It was born happy mince, and always will be happy mince.
 Until you cook it.
 Then it will be cooked happy mince.

 Use about 15 bucks worth I guess.
 Whatever, just chuck it in.
 Mash it up heaps and mash the herbs and stuff in with it.
 Cook it around a bit, and pour in some red wine, like this: pouur.
 About that much.
 Stir it up and keep doing so until cooked all the way through.
 In your breaks, chop up a whole bunch of mushrooms.
 Whatever's on special, they're all nice and give a different vibe to the sauce.
 Personally I reckon the little ones are good for cow sauce and the big ones are good for the vege sauce.
 When the meat's done put the mushies on top and let them steam while you pour wine over them and deploy another cube of grated chicken, so graciously sold to us by the lovely team at OXO.
 If its really juicy don't worry, and don't pour any out, its got all the flavour.
 Stir in those mushies and go grab your Leggo's tomato concentrate yoghurt pot things (they are concentrate as a kung fu expert, be wary).
 Probably about 2 of them.
 Banish them both to the confines of your saucy pot, cleansed with palmolive.
 Mix it round. the sauce will look stupid most likely.
 Get some whole canned tomatoes or actual tomatoes chopped a bit, and stick em in - about 2 cans.
 Totally depends on how red you want it but it's going to cook for a while yet and get smaller and darker.
 Sort of like a starving child on a sun bed.
 Stick in some more wine, and throw a punch of salt in.
 Also a teaspoon of brown sugar.
 Go and dance a bit to your CD, or sway at least.
 Relax and forget you ever made a sauce.
-Then - oh SHIT - go and stir it and stir iiiiit -- fuck you burnt it, you dick.
+Then - oh SHIT - go and stir it and stir iiiiit -- fuck you burnt it.
 Well that's okay - because this sauce seems to get better when you burn it (to an extent).
 That's extremely handy for forgetful people.
 Just stir it up and add some wine, get it drunk.

 Now when it's looking like a real sauce and it's reduced quite a bit, add in your tastiest most delicious olive oil, one that you like to drink by itself because it's so nice.
 Then go like this : pooour.
 Stir it in and the smell of it will excite you.
 I'm excited just thinking about it.
 Right, now taste it.
 It will taste a bit grey in the early stages, as it takes a long time for the flavours to get into the meat and richen.
 You may also just need more salt and sugar (not too much!
 I have overdone it before, and it sucks).
 Not too much sugar though, this is sauce is for kings, not for dessert.
 If you can be patient, eat this sauce tomorrow night or the night after, cooking on low when you can to richen it.